kykyev/kykyev.github.io/dev/_posts/2014-02-12-angularjs-ng-controller-directive.markdown

   }]
 ```

-Function \<serviceFactory\> is called when we first time ask for a `ngControllerDirective` service.
+`<service constructor>` is called when we first time ask for a `ngControllerDirective` service.
 In Angular this is done during compilation process.
-Then compiler meets DOM element it collects directives associated with the element.
+When compiler encounters DOM element it collects directives associated with the element.
 Following code snippet is from `compileNodes` function.

 ```javascript
 var directives = collectDirectives(nodeList[i], [], attrs, i === 0 ? maxPriority : undefined,